Jay-uw/meta-ads-health-dashboard/README.md

 - Improved date and percentage formatting for TikTok data.
 - Made the “Video Link” column clickable for easy access to TikTok posts.
 - Fixed “Header not found” error.
 The system now detects headers regardless of case sensitivity or extra spaces.
-- Replaced fixed 25% TikTok metric weights with a dynamic weighting system that adapts to your custom parameter values.
+- Replaced fixed 25 percent TikTok metric weights with a dynamic weighting system that adapts to your custom parameter values.
 - Added color-coded cell highlighting for all major performance metrics, helping visualize strengths and weaknesses instantly.

 </details>